-If you type in “vacuum devices for erection problems” in an Internet search engine, many different mail-order products will come up.
-But you want to make sure that:
+If you type “vacuum pump devices for erection problems” in your Web browser, all kinds of mail-order products will come up.
+Before you buy, make sure that the device:

 The reason a pop-off valve is needed is because a device that applies too much pressure can actually cause injury to the penis.
 Also check with your health insurance to see which products are covered.

 Your loved one should also tell his doctor if he: